fryerlab/LBD_CWOW/README.md

 To have the sequences align to a reference genome informed on the sex chromosome complement, create a male and female sample ID list within the `RNA.config.json` file.
 See the premade `RNA.config.json` file located in `scripts/snakemake/` for the list of male and female sample IDs.
 The individuals have already been sex checked, see Olney et al. 202x for more details.

 ## Run R scripts for gene-level differential expression analysis
 Counts data obtained from `RNA.alignment.Snakefile` along with sample information is now ready to be read into R for further examination.
-The Rmd scripts will source two  R files that contain libraries and visualization variables.
+The Rmd scripts will source two  R files that contain R libraries, visualization variables, and will read in metadata or gene annotation files.

 Source files:
 a. `file_paths_and_colors.R` This script will be sourced in the  R scripts listed below to load the necessary libraries, read in the metadata table, and define colors and shapes for each disease type and genetic sex.